wodsyfounder-dotcom/PDF_Scanner/README_EIDP_Term_Scanner.md

 ## GUI Launcher

 - Start with a simple GUI: `py gui.py`
-  - Choose your Terms file, PDFs folder, and Scanned folder.
+  - Choose your Terms file and PDFs folder.
   - The GUI streams scanner logs and provides shortcuts to open the last run folder, run registry, and compile/open the master workbook.
   - The GUI runs in quiet mode by default to reduce log noise.